How To Establish An Effective Maintenance Training Program

 A company’s greatest asset is its workforce.
 To succeed, businesses need the right mix of talent, skill, and experience across the whole spectrum – from top leadership down to technicians and operators on the plant floor.

 That is easier said than done.
-Maintenance departments are struggling to find skilled workers to keep facilities running safely and at full efficiency.
+Maintenance departments are struggling to find skilled workers to keep facilities running safely and efficiently.
 And with industrial technology evolving at breakneck speeds, existing workers need constant maintenance training and retraining.

 The looming skill gap is a major headache for all industrial firms.
 In the US alone, Deloitte is forecasting a shortage of 2.1 million skilled workers by 2030 in the manufacturing sector.
 Firms can no longer rely on the job market to provide new workers with all the requisite skills.